kirank93611/api/README.md

 # djackets_django

 Yukesh
-firstly download this dummy api and :
+firstly download this api code and :
 1.pip install -r requirements.txt

 before all this install the python in your pc/laptop